openstack/project-team-guide/doc/source/repository.rst

 Step 2c: Remove noop jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the project content is retired, revert the change you merged
+Once the project content is retired, partially revert the change you merged
-earlier for ``project-config`` and re-add templates and jobs you need
+earlier for ``project-config`` in step 2a and re-add templates and jobs you
-so that you can merge content on stable branches.
+need so that you can merge content on stable branches.
+Please ensure you keep the ``DEPRECATED,`` prefix you added to project
+description in step 2a.

 Step 3: Remove docs.openstack.org content
 -----------------------------------------